D3lyth/milestone-project-1/README.md

 Use this space to provide attribution links to any images, videos, or audio files borrowed from online.
 A few examples have been provided below to give you some ideas.

-If you're the owner (or a close acquaintance) of all media files, then make sure to specify this.
-Let the assessors know that you have explicit rights to use the media files within your project.

 Ideally, you should provide an actual link to every media file used, not just a generic link to the main site!
 The list below is by no means exhaustive.
 Within the Code Institute Slack community, you can find more "free media" links